anime-vsub/app/README.md

 > The goal of this application is to allow users to interact intuitively and explore new Anime sets in place of the outdated web interface of [animevsub](https://animevietsub.tv).
 >
 > And especially this app will **speed up the Anime viewer by 20 times**!!
-That means no more `downloading...` enjoy the best quality animation episodes and no `downloading...`
+That means no more `downloading...`, enjoy the best quality Anime episodes and no `downloading...`

 ## Development
 ### To be on